miree/gvi/examples/wr-cores/README.md

 [gvi/examples/wr-cores]$ make testbench
 [gvi/examples/wr-cores]$ make run
 ```
 A firmware binary wrc.bram is included.
+This is not a special "simulation-firmware" and it takes a while until something happens.
 To compile the firmware an installation of lm32-elf-gcc is required.
 The patch (wrpc-sw.patch) is needed to compile with the lm32-elf-gcc from Arch Linux.